Tigris (roller coaster): History

 The Tanganyika Tidal Wave, an African-themed shoot the chutes water ride, closed in April 2016.
 In March 2018, SeaWorld Entertainment (owner of Busch Gardens Tampa Bay) filed trademarks with the United States Patent and Trademark Office for the name "Tigris", in addition to "Twisted Tiger" and "Uproar".
 In April 2018, demolition permits were filed for the water ride's deconstruction.
 Demolition of the former water ride began in June 2018.

 An environmental resource permit was submitted on June 26, 2018, to the Southwest Florida Water Management District revealing the location of a new attraction to be within the confines of the tiger exhibit and section of Jungala.
 The documents and permits, reported in July, discussed upcoming developments on the site of the prior water ride under the working title "Project TEEL".
 The project proposed to construct a 3,230 sqft building within a 19,683 sqft area consisting of the attraction and paths and to remove 40,185 sqft within the existing area.

 Busch Gardens Tampa Bay announced Tigris, a Premier Rides Sky Rocket II, model on September 12, 2018.
 The announcement revealed the roller coaster would be themed to the tiger and open in 2019 along with a development for a Gwazi area attraction in 2020.
 In October 2018, the concrete footers for the roller coaster were completed and the first construction updates by the park were published.
 During the International Association of Amusement Parks and Attractions (IAAPA) exposition in November 2018, the design of Tigris's cars were revealed by Premier Rides in the form of a cake.
 The roller coaster's track began arriving at the park on November 29, 2018, with vertical construction of the track pieces taking place on December 3, 2018.

 The park detailed the support structure of Tigris was around three-fifths complete by January 2019, with construction of the roller coaster complete by February.
 The train for Tigris was observed being lifted onto the track on February 20.
 Busch Gardens announced a media event to present the roller coaster's car alongside additional information on the Gwazi attraction.
 The train for the roller coaster was publicly displayed for parkgoers beginning on March 1.
 The roller coaster's opening date was announced by the park on April 4, with Tigris soft opening on April 16, 2019, and officially opening on April 19.

 Ride experience

 Queue

 The queue area of the ride was repurposed from the previous attraction, Tanganyika Tidal Wave, though the water rides station was not reused.
-The roller coaster's queue uses a part of the water ride's pathway with landscaping in tact from the previous layout.
+The roller coaster's queue uses a part of the water ride's pathway with landscaping intact from the previous layout.
 The queue of the ride features educational pieces of the tiger's living conditions in the wild and actions wildlife conservationists take with the species.